MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/Account.md

 ## <a name="getcurrencycode"></a>getCurrencyCode
 Returns the account's currency code.

-The currency code in ISO 4217 format.
+The currency code is in ISO 4217 format.
 For example, USD for U.S. Dollar.
 See [Bing Ads Currencies](https://docs.microsoft.com/en-us/bingads/guides/currencies) for the full list of supported values.

 ### Returns: